Otto Warmbier's parents blast N. Korea as "terrorists" for treatment of son

 Cindy Warmbier revealed that the sight of her mangled son almost caused her to “pass out.”

-The regime released him in June, and when he returned to U.S. soil, doctors found him to be in a state of unresponsive wakefulness.
-He died days later.
+The North Korean government released him in June, and when he returned to U.S. soil, doctors found him to be in a state of unresponsive wakefulness.
+He died days later; he was 22.
 Fred and Cindy Warmbier were told he had been in a coma since shortly after being sentenced.

-Their account of Otto's treatment comes amid Pyongyang's continued nuclear provocations and as Trump and North Korean dictator Kim Jong Un ratchet up their war of words.
+Their account of Otto's treatment comes amid Pyongyang's continued nuclear provocations and as President Donald Trump and the North Korean dictator Kim Jong Un ratchet up their war of words.

-Trump tweeted praise for “Fox & Friends” Tuesday and wrote that “Otto was tortured beyond belief by North Korea.”
+Trump tweeted praise for “Fox & Friends” on Tuesday, saying that “Otto was tortured beyond belief by North Korea.”